CodeNameNoah/noah-hoang-portfolio/README.md

 My portfolio ultimately educates any like-minded peers on how to refactor, implement semantic tags, and to enhance any site's ranking with satisfied accessibility standards on common search engines.
 I was able to learn how to be more efficient with setting up style sheets to be organized to prevent headaches in the future when I may return to borrow or polish my skills.

+The portfolio is built with an image of a penguin known as noot noot as the main image.
+Your eyes are met with an interesting combination of vivid colors and contrast.
+A navigation bar with texts that redirect you will be present.
+The portfolio as you scroll down shows sections of about my background information, my experiences, my projects, and my contacts along with interactive redirects when the icons are clicked on.

 ---

 ## Take A Look At My Website!